vennbury/lessons/python/advanced/web-scraping/introduction-to-web-scraping.md

 ---
-title: "Intro to Web Scraping"
+title: "Introduction to Web Scraping"
-unit: "webScraping"
-lesson: "introductionToWebScraping"
 priority: "1"
-next: "none"
 ---

 # Introduction to Web Scraping